Mark Nicolls, M.D.

 Thomas J. Fitzgerald III, CHESP

-Thomas J. Fitzgerald III is the Deputy Director at the VA Palo Alto Health Care System.
-He was appointed to the position February 2013.
+Thomas J. Fitzgerald, III is the Director of the VA Palo Alto Health Care System.
+He was appointed to the position in June of 2017.
+Prior to that he was the VAPAHCS Deputy Director from February 2013 onward.

-His duties and responsibilities include serving as the Chief Operating Officer for the Health Care System.
-As a member of the executive leadership team, he oversees one of the most complex facilities in the VA system with an annual budget in excess of $1.1 Billion, more than 6,300 staff and volunteers, 808 operating beds spread between three divisions, and a myriad of special programs.
+Mr. Fitzgerald oversees delivery of health care to more than 93,000 Veterans at the facility which covers 11 congressional districts and 10 counties located in northern California.
+VAPAHCS has an operating budget of $1.1 billion and over 7,000 employees and volunteers.
 He also has an important role in maintaining a cooperative and supportive relationship with the health care system’s educational affiliate Stanford University School of Medicine, as well as other affiliations in allied health programs and community health institutions.

-Mr. Fitzgerald attended Grambling State University, La., on a football scholarship.
+Mr. Fitzgerald attended Grambling State University in Louisiana on a football scholarship.
 He is also a graduate of American Intercontinental University, the VA management development course (VAMD, in conjunction with the University of Alabama Birmingham), the Leadership VA 2003 class, and Health Care Leadership Institute 2007.
 Mr. Fitzgerald joined the PAVIR Board of Directors in 2016.

 Dr. Harris is the Associate Chief of Staff, Rehabilitation at the Veterans Affairs Palo Alto Health Care System, inclusive of Polytrauma System of Care, Spinal Cord Injury, Blind Rehabilitation Services and Physical Medicine & Rehabilitation Service.
 The administrative, clinical, research and educational/training efforts related to these multiple and varying programs are her responsibility as the Associate Chief of Staff, Rehabilitation.

-Dr. Harris is also the Site Director and Principal Investigator of the Defense Veterans and Brain Injury Center (DVBIC).
-The Veterans Affairs Palo Alto Health Care System is one of 5 VA sites.
+Dr. Harris is also the Site Director and Principal Investigator of the Defense Veterans and Brain Injury Center (DVBIC) in Palo Alto.
+The Veterans Affairs Palo Alto Health Care System is one of 5 VA DVBIC sites.
 The administrative and educational efforts for the organization are her responsibility as the Site Director and Principal Investigator.
 The primary focus of DVBIC is TBI specific evaluation, treatment and follow-up care for all military personnel, veterans and their dependents.
 This encompasses TBI specific research, training and education.

 Dr. Harris graduated from Dartmouth College and received her MD degree from Stanford University School of Medicine.
 She received numerous academic and research awards at both institutions.
 She did her internship and residency at Stanford University Medical Center Stanford, California.
 She also earned a Masters of Public Health, Epidemiology from the University of California, Berkeley.
 Upon completing her neurosurgical residency, Dr. Harris was awarded the William VanWagenen Fellowship from the American Association of Neurological Surgeons.